nasa/ziggy/doc/user-manual/instances-panel.md

 In the midst of all this is a column under tasks labeled `UOW`, which stands for "Unit of Work."
 As a general matter, "Unit of Work" is a $10 word for, "What's the chunk of data that this task is in charge of?"

 The parameter set that Ziggy uses to figure out how to divide work up into tasks also provides a means by which the user can specify a name that gets associated with each task.
 This is what's displayed in the `UOW` column.
-In the event that some tasks for a given algorithm module succeed and others fail, the `UOW` label lets you figure out where Ziggy got the data that caused the failed task.
+In the event that some tasks for a given algorithm succeed and others fail, the `UOW` label lets you figure out where Ziggy got the data that caused the failed task.
 This can be useful, as I'm sure you can imagine.

 #### Can You be a Bit More Specific About That?